Snorting Hydrocodone | Snorting Vicodin, Norco, Lortab

 Why Do People Snort Hydrocodone?

-What happens when you snort hydrocodone is a more intense high than that which would occur if the medication was taken orally.
+What happens when you snort hydrocodone is a more intense high than that which would occur if the medication were taken orally.

 That is because the medication hits the bloodstream at a faster rate than it would if it were swallowed.